scottpetrovic/krita-org-hugo/content/en/extra/2015/how-to-back-a-kickstarter.md

 1. Select your amount in dollars
 2. Select the reward below.
 Your amount will be at or above the reward.
 3. Select your country
-4. Click “Continue to next step”
+4. Click "Continue to next step"

 ![](images/sign-up-3.jpg)